bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, jQuery - Compound Selectors." />
 </p>

-You can also use compound selector, so if I wanted to get specifically the age to inside of main we can do that as well so we can do main H two.
+<p>You can also use compound selector, so if I wanted to get specifically
+the age to inside of main we can do that as well so we can do main H two.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 44/45. set & test red border to main, h2 (31) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image044.png"
-  style="width:35%"
+  style="width:40%"
   title="Set red border to main and h2 elements" alt="Set red border to main and h2 elements." />
 <img src="./images/image045.png"
-  style="width:35%"
+  style="width:40%"
   title="Test, red border in main and h2 elements" alt="Test, red border in main and h2 elements." />
 </p>

-Now this may not seem so special now because we have query selector and playing javascript which allows us to use compound selectors like this using the CSS index.
+<p>Now this may not seem so special now because we have query selector and
+playing javascript which allows us to use compound selectors like this using the CSS index.
 You can get to these elements, easily inside of our page and you notice I don&apos;t have to do any kind of looping.
 So even if